How To Manage Your Videographer (Without Video Experience)

 When we talk about video content evaluation, we’re referring to the story that the video tells.

-The content is ultimately what will make or break whether or not our audience will relate to the video and make a decision on whether or not we’re a trustworthy resource for them.
+The content is ultimately what will make or break whether or not our audience will relate to the video and make a decision on whether or not we’re a trustworthy resource for them

 While the content of your video is likely to be decided and strategized long before it’s made, this is when you ensure it comes out as expected.
 Use the following sections to help you judge whether the video’s content is good based on the evaluation checklist mentioned above.

-- A potential customer is on the fence about buying leather furniture.
+When would this video be used?
+Most likely, this would be a sales video for a potential customer is on the fence about buying leather furniture.

 Is there a clear story?